Farhan-Fadillah/the-journey-of-farhan-fadillah/README.md

 Starting as a Backend Developer at Sribulancer from January to May 2020, i was deeply involved in building robust backend systems using technologies such as Node.js, GraphQL, and SQL.
-His responsibilities included developing and maintaining APIs, creating testing kits for API validation, and ensuring seamless integration between frontend and backend components.
+My responsibilities included developing and maintaining APIs, creating testing kits for API validation, and ensuring seamless integration between frontend and backend components.
 This role laid the groundwork for his technical expertise, emphasizing clean code practices, system scalability, and collaborative development within agile teams.
-The experience sharpened his problem-solving skills and introduced me to the importance of automation in streamlining development workflows.
+The experience sharpened my problem-solving skills and introduced me to the importance of automation in streamlining development workflows.